 Just because a spinning reel is inexpensive, doesn’t mean it is poor quality.
 In fact, some of the options on our list are exceptionally good, and stand up to reels which are far more expensive.
 A $50 budget is a decent amount of money to spend on a reel such as this.
-While other designs of reel such as a baitcaster may be a bit more expensive, you should find that you have plenty of choice on a budget for a spinning reel.
+Whilst it is not that easy to find a good baitcasting reel under $50, you should find that you have plenty of choice on a budget for a spinning reel.

 Features to consider when choosing a spinning reel

 The following are the features we’ve picked out as being some of the most important when choosing a spinning reel.
 When picking out the model for you and reading our reviews, you’re likely to come across these terms and features.
 Understanding them fully means you won’t slip up when you make a purchase.

 The number of bearings makes a big difference to the smoothness in operation when it comes to spinning reels.
 The bearings help it to smoothly spin around, and the more it has the more likely it is to smoothly and easily cast.
 The number of bearings is key, but so is the material they are made out of and the design.
 Stainless steel bearings are very robust and will help the reel to last for a long time before rust and other issues can set in.